 So far, I’ve visited Zion National Park twice.
 My first visit was very rushed as I didn’t have enough time to dedicate to the park.
 I was visiting Zion as part of my 10 Days in Utah National Parks road trip and I only ended up with a half day at Zion.
 This was not ideal, but I did get to drive the Mount Carmel Highway, hike the Canyon Overlook Trail, and see a bit of scenery on the Pa’Rus Trail.

-Two and a half years later, I visited Zion again.
+Two and a half years later, I visited Zion again on a long weekend trip.
 This time I gave myself one full day to explore and was able to do the best hikes at Zion National Park (aka Emerald Pools, The Grotto Trail, Riverside Walk, and the Canyon Overlook Trail).
 This second trip was all about redemption and trying to figure out why everyone ranks Zion National Park so high on their list of favorite parks.
 After this trip, I figured it out.
 Zion is beautiful.

 My advice to a great visit is to hike the Canyon Overlook Trail, drive the Mount Carmel Highway, and try to do a hike on the Canyon Scenic Drive (I recommend Riverside Walk).